o3de/o3de.org/content/docs/user-guide/assets/scene-settings/meshes-tab.md

 * Choose the {{< icon browse-edit-select-files.svg >}} **Selection list** button to specify the meshes to include in the LOD.

-You can also define your optimized mesh names following specific rules (soft naming convention) to automatically add a Level of Detail modifier and assign the meshes to the appropriate LOD slots.
-LODs are ordered from 0 (the *highest* level of detail) and then should be progressively *low* level of detail to meet the O3DE application needs.
+You can also define your optimized mesh names using a _soft naming convention_, which defines naming rules for automatically adding a Level of Detail modifier and assigning the meshes to the appropriate LOD slots.
+LODs are ordered from 0 (the *highest* level of detail), followed by progressively *lower* levels of detail to meet the O3DE application needs.

 For example, you may add `_lod0`, `_lod1`, `_lod2`, `_lod3`, `_lod4`, and `_lod5` as suffixes to your mesh names. `_lod0` is the base mesh with the highest resolution geometry, textures, and materials and is assigned to the base mesh group. `_lod1` is assigned to LOD slot **\[0\]**, `_lod2` is assigned to LOD slot **\[1\]**, and so on.

-The scene settings pipeline relies on the soft naming convention settings provided in [SoftNameSettings.setreg](https://github.com/o3de/o3de/blob/development/Gems/SceneProcessing/Registry/SoftNameSettings.setreg) for rules to identify the LOD meshes.
-It allows various format of name suffixes including _LOD0, _LOD_0, Lod0, _Lod_0, _lod0, and _lod_0 (upper, lower, CamelCase, etc.).
+The scene settings pipeline relies on the soft naming convention settings defined in [SoftNameSettings.setreg](https://github.com/o3de/o3de/blob/development/Gems/SceneProcessing/Registry/SoftNameSettings.setreg) for rules to identify the LOD meshes.
+The rules allow for various formats of name suffixes, including _LOD0, _LOD_0, Lod0, _Lod_0, _lod0, and _lod_0 (upper, lower, CamelCase, etc.).

 To override those default settings, please use the project user registry (`<project-root>/Registry`) or the global machine registry (typically found in the users home directory under `.o3de/Registry/`) instead of modifying [SoftNameSettings.setreg](https://github.com/o3de/o3de/blob/development/Gems/SceneProcessing/Registry/SoftNameSettings.setreg) directly.
-Check [Settings Registry](https://www.o3de.org/docs/user-guide/settings/) for more information on providing settings and configurations for O3DE applications and tools.
+Check [Settings Registry](/docs/user-guide/settings/) for more information on providing settings and configurations for O3DE applications and tools.
 For example, you can add a new settings registry file like below under `<project-root>/Registry` to **exclude** children of the LOD0 nodes:
 ```
 {
     "O3DE": {